jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 ---

-## 2 **Variables and Function import**
+## 2 **Variables and function import**
 > [!NOTE]
-> You need to have all this set in your Script, otherwise it will not work!
+> You need to have all this set in your script, otherwise it will not work!

 ### 2.1 **Default Values**
-- This sections sets the Default Values for the Container.
+- This section sets the default values for the container.
-- `APP` needs to be set to the Application name and must represent the filenames of your scripts.
+- `APP` needs to be set to the application name and must be equal to the filenames of your scripts.
 - `var_tags`: You can set Tags for the CT wich show up in the Proxmox UI.
 Don´t overdo it!

 >[!NOTE]